01 March 2019: the flight to Havana

 “Did you go to LSU?” the young man asked.

 I was wearing a sun and salt-water faded licensed LSU baseball cap.
-It was so faded that the purple was more like a soft brown, and what used to be gold L S U letters was more like the sunburnt yellow of a southwestern adobe lime-stained paint.
-Dana called it “sunset gold.”
-I wore it to protect my newly discovered bald spot from overhead airplane air conditioners that target my scalp like campfire smoke finds my eyes no mater which way the wind blows.
+It was so faded that the purple was more like a soft brown, and what used to be gold LSU letters was more like the sunburnt yellow of a southwestern adobe lime-stained paint.
+Dana, who is more artistic than I am, called it “sunset gold.”
+I wore the cap on our flight to protect my newly discovered bald spot from overhead airplane air conditioners that target my scalp like campfire smoke finds my eyes no mater which way the wind blows.
+Wearing an LSU hat made me smile inside.

 I said, “I don’t know why you ask.”